 The chemotherapy drug vinblastine (Velbe ®) is often used and it works best on smaller lesions.
 Intralesional chemotherapy can shrink skin lesions and make them lighter in colour.
 In some people, lesions may almost disappear completely.

 When KS is widespread on the skin or affects organs inside the body, chemotherapy is usually given into a vein.
 This is known as intravenous chemotherapy.
 The chemotherapy drugs travel in the bloodstream and reach KS in different parts of the body.
 This is sometimes called systemic treatment.

 Chemotherapy into the vein is given as a session of treatment (cycle), usually over a few hours.
 This is followed by a rest period of a few days.
 This allows your body to recover from any side effects before you have your next cycle of chemotherapy.
 Your specialist will be able to tell you how many cycles you will need.

-A type of chemotherapy drug called liposomal chemotherapy is recommended as the first systemic treatment for KS.
-The molecules of the drugs are enclosed (encapsulated) in a fat-based coating known as a liposome.
-Liposomes are able to travel to the tumour site, where they release the drug.
-The advantage of this type of chemotherapy is fewer side effects, which means treatment can be given over a longer period.
+This is usually the first treatment used.
+The molecules of the chemotherapy drugs are enclosed (encapsulated) in a fat-based coating called a liposome.
+The liposomes travel to the tumour through the blood stream, where they release the chemotherapy drug.
+Liopsomal chemotherapy has fewer side effects than standard systemic chemotherapy.
+This means treatment can be given over a longer period.